 Mark Burnett, Clay Newbill and Phil Gurin are the executive producers of "Shark Tank," which is based on the Japanese "Dragons' Den" format created by Nippon Television Network Corporation.
 The series is produced by Sony Pictures Television.

-"Wipeout" executive producers are Matt Kunitz ("101 Ways to Leave a Game Show," "Fear Factor") and Scott Larsen.
-Kevin Wehrenberg, Trice Barto and J. Rupert Thompson are co-executive producers.
+"Wipeout" executive producers are Matt Kunitz ("101 Ways to Leave a Game Show," "Fear Factor"), Scott Larsen, Trice Barto, J. Rupert Thompson, and Kevin Wehrenberg.
 The series is produced by Endemol USA.

 Winners Determined by Online Voting at AMAvote.com

 Recording artists Kelly Clarkson and will.i.am revealed the 2013 American Music Awards (AMAs) nominations this morning in New York City on ABC's Good Morning America.
 Five categories were announced live on air followed by a press conference to reveal the remaining seventeen categories at B.B.
 King's Blues Club & Grill in Times Square (see full list of nominees below).

 It was also announced that Miley Cyrus and Imagine Dragons will be performing on this year's show which will be broadcast live from the NOKIA Theatre L.A.
 LIVE on SUNDAY, NOVEMBER 24th (8:00-11:00 p.m.
 ET/PT) on ABC.
 Additional acts and presenters will be announced in the coming weeks.